rehierl/node-tree-outliner/3-1-0-design-2.md

 ## Sections (2)

 **CLARIFICATION**
+Any descendant of a node, that is associated with a section, also loosely belongs to the very same section.
+Consequently, any node loosely belongs to any section with which any of its ancestors is associated.

+That is, because a semantically consistent path can be defined that connects a section with any of the associated node's descendants.

+Note that, if this statement would not be applicable/true, then there would also be no definition for the terms "ancestor" and "descendant".

+**CLARIFICATION**
 Nodes must be associated with sections while they are being entered.

 That is, because otherwise the location of a node (with regards to a tree's